pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

 - 7-9: success at a cost ("here's three options.
 Pick two.")
 - 6-: failure, and the GM pulls a Move.

+# Combat considered harmful

+The only combat-specific move is Punching Zombies Considered Harmful, and it's only triggered when a zombie is trying to rip your face off.
+That's because it actually deserves a roll.
+Trying to snipe zombies from a roof-top?
+Go ahead, no need to roll dice for that.
+Well, except that you're gonna have to roll Risk it All for each shot, to see what the odds of the gunshots attracting a whole horde to you are.
+But the actual shooting?
+Go ahead until you run out of bullets if you want.
+It really doesn't matter.

+What about doing a punch on other humans?
+That's just a Risk it All roll which can trigger a hard GM move.
+Or a Freak Em Out move followed by a Risk it All move, either of which can end with you bleeding out.

+Basically, if it's a type of violence that's worth rolling for, it's probably not gonna end well.
+Try to not get into situations where you have to punch zombies.

 # Basic moves

 All PC's have some basic moves they can do.